 All children participate in the inter-house athletics which marks the end of the season.
 During physical education lessons, girls are taught the various disciplines from the athletics curriculum.

 The athletics team, made up of girls from Grades 3 to 7, competes at various inter-school events during the season.
 Athletics can accommodate only a limited number of team participants but we encourage any girl wishing to train with the team to attend athletics training in the co-curriuclar time slot in the afternoons.
 The Grade 7 or Open girls take part in all disciplines, which include 800m, 200m, 100m, hurdles, relay, long jump and high jump, and the Grade 3 girls compete in 80m, long jump and relay events.
 The annual Prestige inter-school athletics event is highly contested and all eight participating girls’ schools go head-to-head for first place.
-St Mary’s won this event in 2015 and 2016.
+St Mary’s won this event in 2015, 2016 and again 2017.

 Diving requires a high degree of co-ordination, nerves of steel, grace and poise.
 Not every girl is cut out to be a diver but all girls learn to do the basic dives during physical education lessons and are invited to attend training in the afternoon sessions with our expert coaches.
 We dive in the first and third terms, and competitions take place in the second half of the third term.